leka/moti-core/README.md

-balle-core-implementation
+balle
 =========================

-The implementation of the core on Ball.e
+The balle cpp project